nmdarksky/nmdarksky.github.io/nominations.md

 Tortugas Mountain Observatory outside of Las Cruces.
 As an outdoor enthusiast, he finds respite from looking at the dark nighttime sky, and wants to ensure that all people have the opportunity to do the same.

+Jon has been the Chair of the State Council for the last year, and is standing for re-election to a second term on the Council.

 **Marisela La Grave**